logologo

 Timeshare scams run rampant across Mexico's lovely beaches.
 Many timeshare scams involve getting a free breakfast and then getting roped into a lengthy presentation.
 Sometimes they will even offer you money to attend these presentations.
 These people bank on the talent of their sales staff, and many of these salesmen and women are absolute sharks.
 Expat Insurance recommends never going to any presentation in Mexico, and if someone says that you won a free breakfast or something it is likely a timeshare scam.
 Do not collect any reward for a contest that you have not entered, and don't give any random people your contact information.

 I have known people who have worked for timeshare companies.
 The truth is that renting a timeshare is not the best deal, however, it might be right for some people.
 There are some reputable companies that offer timeshares, and in some cases, it could work for a family depending on their particular situation.
-This is something that should not be purchased on a whim, and it must be conducted with the supervision of a financial advisor and a lawyer after weeks—if not months—of research.
+This is something that should not be purchased on a whim, and it must be conducted with the supervision of a financial advisor and a lawyer after weeks - if not months - of research.

-HOWEVER, DON’T ACTUALLY BUY A TIMESHARE BECAUSE THEY CAN ROB YOU OF YOUR ENTIRE LIFE SAVINGS.
+However, we strongly advise against purchasing a timeshare in Mexico.
 Scammers will dazzle you with outlandish figures of how much money you could be making by buying a timeshare and renting it out to other people.
 These are scams that will rob you out of your entire life savings.
 Your timeshare will never get rented out, and you will have practically no rights over the timeshare property that you purchased.

 *There are other scams out there in Mexico, and many of these are simple, relatively-benign scams, such as buying overpriced souvenirs, getting counterfeit money in exchange, and purchasing watered down drinks at a bar.
 To learn more about these scams, click here.